FlyCuteBird/HGFN/README.md

 ## Download data
 Download the dataset files.
-We use the image feature created by SCAN, downloaded [here](https://github.com/kuanghuei/SCAN) (for Flickr30K and MSCOCO)
+We use the image feature created by SCAN, downloaded [here](https://github.com/kuanghuei/SCAN), and some required data can be obtained from [here](https://drive.google.com/drive/folders/1UGmlc6noGFYoomPWXX13tIjvNzqOHTkq?usp=sharing) (for Flickr30K and MSCOCO)

 ## Training